 Michigan is home to around ten million people, making it the 18th most densely populated state.
-Of this population, around one quarter of people rent their homes.
+Of this population, around one quarter of people occupy their homes.
 As such, it can be a great real estate market for a landlord investing in properties they'd like to rent out.

 As a landlord, it can be a lot of work to keep up with all of the laws that relate to you and your tenants, which is why many landlords turn to an experienced property management company for help with the lease agreement.